bcgodfrey91/countdown/README.md

 1. Use global variable to keep track of time
 1. Keep track of time *without* defining any global variables
 1. Don't define any new variables
-1. Refactor `countdown` so that you can pass in a callback that fires every second.
+1. Refactor `countdown` so that you can pass in a callback function that fires every second.

 Here is an example of the fourth level: